gatsbyjs/rfcs/text/0000-move-rfcs-to-monorepo.md

 All open pull requests will be closed.
 We encourage any RFC authors in this repo to re-open the pull request to the gatsbyjs/gatsby monorepo if necessary.

+## Create an `rfcs/README.md` file

+This will be how we teach the RFC process.
+We _may_ publish this to gatsbyjs.org/rfcs.

 ## Create an `rfcs/0000-template.md` file

 This Markdown file will be the source from which all RFCs are created.
 It will look like the following: